Skip to main content

 15 min read

-Core Principles
+The Core Principles

-• Continuous delivery and deployment
+• Continuous delivery — deploying changes safely and frequently

-Strategic Pattern: Event-Driven Architecture
+Pattern: Event-Driven Architecture

-Event-driven patterns enable loose coupling and asynchronous communication between services.
-Implementation considerations include event schema design, ordering guarantees, and eventual consistency patterns.
+Key considerations include event schema design, message ordering guarantees, and strategies for managing eventual consistency across distributed components.

-Strategic Pattern: Service Mesh
+Pattern: Service Mesh

-Strategic Pattern: CQRS and Event Sourcing
+Pattern: CQRS & Event Sourcing